-Our motors like to spin 2000-4000 RPM's.
-Running the motors at very low RPM's will generally draw significant amperage and not allow the fan to cool the motor.
+Our motors like to spin 2000-4000 RPMs.
+Running the motors at very low RPMs will generally draw significant amperage and not allow the fan to cool the motor.
 Direct drive works well in racing applications, however it is not the best choice for a daily street driven vehicle.
 The generally accepted rule of thumb is this: Direct drive will require twice the motor and twice the controller of vehicle with a transmission.
-This means you would have to use a WarP 9 coupled to a TransWarP 9 in an application where a single WarP 9 would normally suffice if a transmission was used.
+This means you would have to use a WarP \mathfrak{I}^{TM} coupled to a TransWarP \mathfrak{I}^{TM} in an application where a single WarP \mathfrak{I}^{TM} would normally suffice if a transmission was used.
 Additionally, if a single Zilla 1K controller could have been used, you will need a Zilla 2K for a direct drive application.
-Additionally, you must force cool air into direct drive motors if the normal RPM's of the driven vehicle are below 2000 RPM's.
+Additionally, you must force cool air into direct drive motors if the normal RPMs of the driven vehicle are below 2000 RPMs.

-19. How do Volts and Amps affect a motors performance?
+20. How do Volts and Amps affect a motors performance?

-VOLTs=RPM's in an almost linear manner.
-If you double the voltage you will double the RPM's of the motor.
-Usually, RPM's increase just slightly more than double as most losses are fixed.
+VOLTs=RPMs in an almost linear manner.
+If you double the voltage you will double the RPMs of the motor.
+Usually, RPMs increase just slightly more than double as most losses are fixed.
 You will notice that the performance graphs for our motors are all at 72 Volts.
-If you plan on running at 144 volts you can simply multiply the RPM's by 2.
+If you plan on running at 144 volts you can simply multiply the RPMs by 2.
 AMPs=Torque.
-Torque will remain constant if the amperage does not change and only the voltage is varied.
-If you look at our 72 Volt graphs and find a ft. lbs. of torque and the amps required to produce that torque, you can simply double the RPM's if you are planning to run at 144 volts, - the torque will be produced at twice the RPM's if the amperage doesn't change.
+Torque will remain constant if the amperage does not change, regardless of the RPMs.
+If you look at our 72 Volt graphs and find a ft. lbs. of torque and the amps required to produce that torque, you can simply double the RPMs if you are planning to run at 144 volts, - the torque will be produced at twice the RPMs if the amperage doesn't change.
 If you increase the AMPs, the torque will increase, but in a non-linear manner that is difficult to extrapolate.
 If you increase the voltage you will basically extend the torque curve of the motor.

-20. What voltage and amperage should I run at?
+21. What voltage and amperage should I run at?

-Your budget and performance expectations will normally be the deciding factor, but generally speaking you should consider a voltage between 120 and 156 volts to the motor armature.
-Motors should never see more than 170 volts to the armature.
+Your budget and performance expectations will normally be the deciding factor, but generally speaking, for a daily driver vehicle, you should consider a voltage between 120 and 156 volts to the motor armature.
+Motors should never see more than 170 volts to the armature (except when prepared for racing).
 However, the battery pack voltage should be as high as the controller will allow if using lead-acid batteries.
 You should generally have a higher pack voltage (ideally) than the motor voltage due to a condition referred to as "voltage sag".
-When most lead-acid batteries are required to deliver 1000-2000 Amps the battery voltage can easily sag to 5-5.5 volts per battery.
+When most lead-acid batteries are requested by the controller to deliver 1000-2000 Amps to the motor, the battery voltage can easily sag to 5-5.5 volts per battery (on 12 Volt batteries).
 Lead-acid batteries have been known to explode during racing applications from heavy discharges - a credit to the Zilla controllers!
-However, if the voltage of a 12 volt battery sags to 6 volts, the motor will only see $\frac{1}{2}$ the voltage you intended, and consequently only spin at $\frac{1}{2}$ the RPM's you thought it should!
+However, if the voltage of a 12 volt PbA battery sags to 6 volts, the motor may only see 1⁄2 the voltage you intended, and consequently only spin at 1⁄2 the RPMs you thought it should!
+It's generally not the motor that is the reason for poor EV performance, it is more often related to the batteries or controller. (assuming the motor selected is appropriate for the vehicle...)

-21. What motor controller should I use with these motors?
+22. What motor controller should I use with these motors?